lhotari/reactor-core/routingflux.md

 provides a `route(Predicate<K> interest)` method which can be used to create a downstream flux.
 Internally it creates an `EmitterProcessor` that is added as a subscriber to the `RoutingFlux`.
 [`KeyedRoutingFlux`](src/main/java/reactor/core/publisher/KeyedRoutingFlux.java) is an example of optimized keyed routing.
-The benefit to `PredicateRoutingFlux` is that the routing decision can be made without executing a predicate function for every subscriber for every value that is emitted to the downstream subscribers.
+The benefit of it over `PredicateRoutingFlux` is that the routing decision can be made without executing a predicate function for every subscriber for every value that is emitted to the downstream subscribers.

 ### Design problems